marius-sm/nd_unet/README.md

-# 123d-unet
-Flexible 1D, 2D, and 3D U-Nets in PyTorch
+# nd-unet: flexible 1D, 2D, and 3D U-Nets in PyTorch

 ```python
 from nd_unet import UNet2d # or UNet1d or UNet3d